 What can I do if I am being discriminated against?

 Consider your options: It may be best to try to resolve the situation informally by first speaking with a supervisor or manager.
 Follow your employer’s grievance procedure, if it has one.
 Talk with your union representative or someone in the employer’s human resources or personnel office if you do not belong to a union.
-You can also choose to file an employment discrimination complaint with the federal Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH), which will investigate your complaint free of charge and try to resolve the problem.
+You can also choose to file an employment discrimination complaint with the federal Equal Employment Opportunity Commission (EEOC) or the Civil Rights Department (CRD), which will investigate your complaint free of charge and try to resolve the problem.
 If you file a complaint with one of these agencies, you should request that it “cross-file” your claim with the other agency as well.
-You must file a complaint with the EEOC within 300 days of the last act of discrimination or harassment, or with the DFEH within one year of the last act of discrimination.
+You must file a complaint with the EEOC within 300 days of the last act of discrimination or harassment, or with the CRD within three years of the last act of discrimination.
 (Note: federal government employees must file with their agency’s EEO office within 45 days).
 If you do not file a complaint within these time limits, you may lose your right to legal protection from the discrimination or harassment.